boonleng/rats/README.md

 Regression Analysis with Tensorflow System
 ===

-Example analysis techniques using deep-learning techniques, filtering, and preditions.
-These are just simple illustrative scripts that either I put together from scratch to help me learn or something that I modified from a tutorial somewhere in the internet.
+This is a collection of example analyses using deep-learning inference, filtering, and preditions.
+Most examples are just simple illustrative scripts that either I put together from scratch to help me learn or something that I modified from a tutorial somewhere in the internet.

 ## Requirements